 Solar panels are renowned for being fuss-free.
 Their design is essentially one solid panel with no moving parts, so the chances of something breaking isn’t very high.
 In fact, beyond the odd clean once or twice a year, you can pretty much leave them to it.

 The efficiency of solar panels largely depends on whether they’ve been installed correctly, which is why it’s so crucial the installation is carried out by a MCS-certified installer.
-The installer must also be MCS-certified if you’re looking to receive payment from the Feed-in Tariff.

 Cleaning is one of the easiest yet most effective ways to keep your solar panels working efficiently.
 Debris, bird droppings, leaves, shadows cast from trees – practically anything that blocks the face of the solar panel reduces efficiency.